pazams/go-for-javascript-developers/README.md

 **Go**

 Go's import statement and package support were part of the spec from the beginning.
 In Go there is no file scope, only package scope.
 As of Go 1.6 (or 1.5 + flag), there's better support for encapsulating dependent packages inside a project with the [vendor folder](https://blog.gopheracademy.com/advent-2015/vendor-folder/).
-However, it doesn't attempt so solve everything:
+However, it doesn't attempt to solve everything:
 > … this does not attempt to solve the problem of vendoring resulting in multiple copies of a package being linked into a single binary.
 Sometimes having multiple copies of a library is not a problem; sometimes it is.
 At least for now, it doesn’t seem that the go command should be in charge of policing or solving that problem.

 **The differences**